Te Kakahu skink

 A beautiful little species belonging to the cryptic skink complex.
-Te Kakahu skinks one of New Zealand's rarest reptiles being naturally restricted to two small islands in southern Fiordland.
+Te Kakahu skinks are one of New Zealand's rarest reptiles being naturally restricted to two small islands in southern Fiordland.

-Their colouration varies from pale chestnut through to olive-brown, although some individuals can be dark brown.
+Their colouration varies from pale chestnut through to olive brown, although some individuals can be dark brown.
 A dorsolateral stripe about the width of one scale extends from the centre of the head to the base of the tail.
 A broad brown band sometimes with black flecking extends along the lateral surfaces, often edged by broken black and white striping.
 Undersides are generally a uniform yellow, becoming grey towards the throat and chin.

 Naturally restricted to Te Kakahu O Tamatea / Chalky Island and the Green Islets in Fiordland.
 A translocation in February 2018 introduced the species to Anchor Island.